|Subscribe to the Moving to Portland Newsletter|

 - 1Drive Time to Downtown About 20 minutes.

 - Public Transportation View the schedules and a map of the Lake Oswego Transit Center.
-Lake Oswego has five bus lines and two of these routes, the 35 and the 36, go between the downtown Portland bus mall and Lake Oswego.
+Lake Oswego has four bus lines and two of these routes, the 35 and the 36, go between the downtown Portland bus mall and Lake Oswego.
 No MAX light rail or streetcar service.
 It is a remote possibility that the popular Portland streetcar line may be extended into Lake Oswego sometime in the distant future.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
 Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - 2Census 2010 Demographics Population: 36,619.
 Area size: 10.68 square miles.
 Number of households: 15,311.
 Median household income of $81,097 (metro area median household was $49,260).
 Diversity: 10.7% non-Caucasian.
 Percent of residents over 25 years of age holding a bachelor’s degree or higher: 66.1%.
 Median value of owner-occupied housing units: $535,300.
 See City Data for more information about Lake Oswego.